There are more than 300 million people worldwide who have trouble seeing the world in color.

 Why are people color blind?

 Color blindness is caused by a defect in the cone cells of the retina.
-The retina is responsible for detecting light, producing images that are sent to the brain, and helping us distinguish objects from one another based on their color.
-These cone cells are stimulated by different wavelengths of light and send those signals to our visual cortex where they can be interpreted as colors.
+The retina detects light.
+It makes images that go to the brain.
+It helps us tell objects apart based on their color.
+These cone cells are stimulated by different light colors.
+They send the signals to our visual cortex.
+There, the signals are interpreted as colors.
 Color blindness occurs when someone has only two types of cones instead of three or four.
-Because these people have no way to detect red or green light (or both), they cannot distinguish between these colors visually—they see everything as shades of grayish browns instead.
+These people cannot detect red or green light.
+They see everything as grayish browns.

 Types of color blindness